Do you find yourself doing everything, and leaving dad out of the picture? Here’s how to involve dads at home — and why you should.

-If you’re too upset, wait for a better time to broach the subject (when both of you are cool and calm is usually a much more productive time to iron things out than in the middle of an argument anyway).
-Either way, make sure you communicate openly with your partner; it’s easier, more effective, and can only strengthen your ties together.
+If you’re too upset, wait for a better time to bring up the subject.
+When you’re both cool and calm is a much more productive time than in the middle of an argument anyway.
+Communicate with your partner—it’s easier, more effective, and can only strengthen your ties together.

 #8: Show your gratitude

-Say thanks, and not as if your husband has just done you a favor (remember, don’t delegate) but to truly be grateful for the person he is and the partnership you have.
+Say thanks, and not as if your husband has just done you a favor (remember, don’t delegate).
+But be grateful for the person he is and the partnership you have.
 Sometimes it’s all we need to keep pushing through a difficult day, or to meet a new one with fresh gusto.

 How do you divvy up the responsibilities between the two of you?
+What are some of the best ways you can involve dads in your home?
 Let us know in the comments below!